List of airlines of Indonesia

+The following is a list of airlines operating in Indonesia:

+Aviation in Indonesia

 There are two types of AOC in Indonesia, AOC 121 and AOC 135.
 AOC 121 is for commercial scheduled airlines with more than 30 passengers.
 AOC 135 is for commercial scheduled airlines with 30 or less passengers and chartered airlines.
 There are 22 AOC 121 holders and 32 AOC 135 holders.

-By 12 January 2012 all Indonesian scheduled airlines have to operate with at least ten aircraft, and a minimum of five aircraft should be owned.
+By 12 January 2012, all Indonesian scheduled airlines have to operate with at least ten aircraft, and a minimum of five aircraft should be owned.
 The Ministry of Transport has the right to withdraw their operating certificate in case they do not comply with this regulation (Law Number 1, 2009 about air transport).
 The application of the regulation was postponed for one year, while in the postponed time the airlines should give a business plan and a contract letter for the leasing aircraft for at least one year ahead.

 The largest low-cost carrier airlines include Lion Air, Indonesia AirAsia and Citilink, a subsidiary of Garuda Indonesia.

 The safety-related ban on Indonesian airlines flying to European Union has been partially lifted since 2009 with Garuda Indonesia, Airfast Indonesia, Mandala Airlines, Express Transportasi Antarbenua, Indonesia AirAsia and Batavia Air being taken off the list.
 On 21 April 2011 the EU lifted the ban of Cardig Air, Republic Express, Asia Link and Air Maleo - all being cargo carriers.
 The ban had been imposed after a string of accidents.

 On 14 June 2018, all Indonesian Airlines were removed from the list of air carriers banned in the EU.

 There are three categories of On Time Performance (OTP) for commercial scheduled airlines in Indonesia (2017 average published by Indonesian Directorate General Of Civil Aviation):